PhantomPWR/pp1-weedy-gonzales/README.md

 # Features

-The website consists of 1 main page containing 4 sections, and a 404 error page.
+The website consists of 1 main page containing 4 sections, a 404 error page and thank-you page.
 The features of the site are as follows:

 ## Main Header